hantoine/aws-cli-utils/README.md

 # AWS CLI utils
 Bash scripts to quickly request and manage EC2 spot instances from the command line.
   - `aws-list`: List EC2 instances currently running.
   - `aws-request`:  Request an EC2 Spot instance and SSH to it.
-Use the cheapest availability zone and instance type among the configured types.
+Use the cheapest availability zone and instance type from configuration.
   - `aws-ssh`: SSH to an EC2 instance.
 By default connect to the first instance returned by `aws-list`.
   - `aws-price`: Display the current Spot price of an instance type in an availability zone.
 Support glob patterns.
   - `aws-list-requests`: List Spot Fleet requests.